irctoday/goguma/README.md

 - Lightweight: go easy on resource usage to run smoothly on older phones and save battery power.
 - Cross-platform: the main target platforms are Linux and Android.

+If you want to try out goguma on Android, our CI provides [nightly builds][android-ci] (check out build artifacts).

 <img src="https://l.sr.ht/4ZD5.png" width="350">